 STAPS in France

-The development of STAPS is coordinated by the Conférence des Directeurs et Doyens d'UFR STAPS (C3D), currently chaired by Aurélien PICHON, Director of the UFR STAPS in Poitiers.
-Over the past few years, the C3D's work has led to the controlled and concerted development of the STAPS, notably with the definition of five Bachelor's degrees (Adapted Physical Activity-Health, Education and Motricity, Sports Training, Sports Management, Ergonomics and Performance).
-C3D has ensured the registration of these specializations in the Répertoire National des Certifications Professionnelles (RNCP), and defined a set of specifications for the organization of these training courses.
-Similar work is currently being finalized for the Master's programs.
+The development of STAPS is coordinated by the Conference of Directors and Deans of UFR STAPS (C3D), currently chaired by Aurélien PICHON, Director of the UFR STAPS in Poitiers.
+The work of the C3D in recent years has enabled the controlled and concerted development of STAPS, notably with the definition of five bachelor's degree specializations (Adapted Physical Activity-Health, Education and Motor Skills, Sports Training, Sports Management, Ergonomics and Performance).
+The C3D has ensured that these specializations are listed in the National Directory of Professional Certifications (RNCP) and has defined specifications for the organization of these courses.
+Similar work is currently being finalized for Master's specializations.

 ANESTAPS